emmyileeva/Workbook-3/README.md

 - How to read structured data from a `.csv` file using `BufferedReader`
 - How to split data using a delimiter like `|` and convert to appropriate types
 - How to build and work with `List` collections of objects in Java
-- How to write structured output to `.csv` and `.json` formats
+- How to write output to files in both `.csv` and `.json` formats
-- How to prompt users for file input/output paths for flexible processing
+- How to format and display dates and times using different patterns and time zones
+- How to write logs with timestamps to track user actions